-In Season 3, episode 4 of popular TV series, The Wire, Major Colvin was trying to drive down crime rate and drug-related shootings in Baltimore, so he announced an amnesty of sorts for drug pushers.
+One of the lessons in prioritizing feedbacks and customer research was in Season 3, episode 4 of popular TV series, The Wire, when Major Colvin was trying to drive down crime rate and drug-related shootings in Baltimore, so he announced an amnesty of sorts for drug pushers.

 The terms would allow drug pushers to sell drugs without interference if they agreed to move to Vincent Street, far away from schools and residential areas.

 But if they stayed where they were currently, the police would continue to harass, arrest and jail them.